alphagov/govuk_publishing_components/docs/javascript-modules.md

-## Modules
+## JavaScript Modules

-The toolkit comes with a module pattern that makes it easy to write re-usable modular components, without having to worry about where and when the module should be instantiated.
+GOV.UK Publishing Components inherits a module pattern that makes it easy to write re-usable modular components, without having to worry about where and when the module should be instantiated.

 ### Usage